-A Triumph over apple scab!
+A triumph over apple scab!
 Created by crossing ‘Honeycrisp’ and ‘Liberty’, it has excellent scab tolerance with two different genetic forms of resistance.
 Taste-wise, Triumph™ is a pleasantly tart and well-balanced red apple with good storage life.
 Excellent for fresh eating.
 Blooming mid-season, the fruit will be ready to harvest in late September, similar to or slightly later than its parent ‘Honeycrisp’ and is hardy to USDA zone 4.

 Russia, 1880.
 Skin is clear yellow and the flesh is white.
 Precocious and productive tree.
 Best used for cooking.
 Heavy producer.
 Pick before maturity for better storage life.
 Scab resistant.

 State Fair x Minnesota selection.
 University of Minnesota, 1998.
-A wonderful new apple cultivar from the University of MN.
+A wonderful apple cultivar from the University of MN.
 At last, an early apple that is crisp and juicy!
 Best known for its excellent sweet-tart flavor.
 Has a much longer storage life than other early apples.
 Excellent for fresh eating and cooking.
 Ripens in late August in Minnesota.

 A mid-season blueberry.
-Considered by many to be the best all around variety for consistent yields, disease resistance, and high quality.
+Considered by many to be the best all around variety for consistent yields, disease resistance and high quality.
 It has an upright, open growing habit.
 One of the best garden blueberry varieties on the market today.

 Mid-season blueberry.
 A heavy producer of high quality large, powder-blue berries with outstanding dessert flavor.
 The beautiful rose-pink flowers turn bright white in full bloom.
 Foliage turns a burgundy color in the fall.
 Does particularly well in areas with hot summer or very cold winters.
 Upright and open growing habit.

-Introduced in 1996.
-Related to St. Cloud with fruit that ripens a week earlier than Northblue.
 A sweeter berry and more upright in growth habit than Northblue but with yields as high.
 A good plant for the home gardener with large dark blue fruit and good blueberry flavor.
 Glossy, dark green leaves turn bright red in the fall.
 Shown to be a reliable choice for home use in Zone 3, but will produce larger yields in higher zones.

 This variety is a favorite for home gardeners wanting an easy to grow, heavy producing late season variety.
 The fruit is dark blue, small to medium in size, and very sweet in flavor.
 Excellent for baking.
 A reliable producer every year.